PreCyseGroup/Data-Driven-ST-MPC/README.md

 #### Function Descriptions
 - "compute_AB.m": computes all possible system matrices that are consistent with the data
-- "computeRPI.m": computes a model-based RCI set based on the proposed method in **"Invariant approximations of the minimal robust positively invariant set" by Rokovic**
+- "computeRPI.m": computes a model-based RCI set based on the proposed method in **"Invariant approximations of the minimal robust positively invariant set", by Rakovic et al.
 - "commandcalculation.m": computes the model-based ST-MPC control commands
 - "compute_intersec.m": computes the intersection of polyhedrons
 - "compute_presets_approx.m": computes the data-driven ROSC sets in the extended space of $(x,u)$.